SALT-Lab-Human-AI/project-check-point-1-NOODEIA/docs/report/FINAL_REPORT.md

 The "two-sigma problem" established that one-to-one tutoring produces learning gains approximately two standard deviations above traditional classroom instruction (Bloom, 1984, p.
 4).
 This finding has motivated decades of research into Intelligent Tutoring Systems (ITS) that attempt to replicate the benefits of human tutoring at scale.

-A comprehensive review found that human tutoring achieves an effect size of d=0.79 compared to no tutoring, while ITS achieve d=0.76—remarkably close to human performance (VanLehn, 2011, p.
+A comprehensive review found that human tutoring achieves an effect size of d=0.79 compared to no tutoring, while ITS achieve d=0.76, remarkably close to human performance (VanLehn, 2011, p.
 197).
 The "interaction plateau hypothesis" suggests that both human tutors and ITS derive their effectiveness from the same mechanism: supporting students in constructing knowledge through interactive problem-solving (VanLehn, 2011, p.
 213).
 A meta-analysis of 107 studies (N=14,321) found that ITS outperform teacher-led instruction with an effect size of g=0.42 and large-group instruction with g=0.57 (Ma et al., 2014, p.
 901).

 More recent work has explored the integration of Large Language Models (LLMs) into tutoring systems.
 GPT-generated hints match the effectiveness of human-authored hints in mathematics tutoring (Ritter et al., 2024).
 Socratic AI tutoring promotes critical thinking more effectively than direct instruction approaches (SPL Research Team, 2024).
 However, current LLM-based tutoring systems lack persistent memory across sessions, limiting their ability to provide truly personalized instruction.